 We were already in love with Paraty before we discovered one of the town’s coolest secrets.
 Once a month, on the night of the full moon the tide rises so high that the sea floods the streets of the historic center.
 Special openings were deliberately built into the seawalls that separate the city from the ocean, to allow the water to come in and remove all the rubbish from the city as it retreated back at low tide.

 The streets are flooded for only a short time but at the highest tide, there may be as much as ten inches of water covering the streets, making Paraty look like little Venice.
 This time of the month is a photographer’s dream in Paraty with the old city reflecting in its flooded streets.

 Take a cruise to Saco do Mamangua fjord

-If there is one “must do” thing in Paraty, it is a Saco do Mamangua fjord Cruise.
-Not only the fjord is stunning, it is also the only tropical fjord on the Brazilian coastline.
+If there is one “must-do” thing in Paraty, it is a Saco do Mamangua fjord Cruise.
+Not only the fjord is stunning, but it is also the only tropical fjord on the Brazilian coastline.